TiffanyNels/TiffanyNels/README.md

 # About Me:
 Hey!
-I'm Tiffany, a self-taught web developer and digital artist in Johannesburg, South Africa, passionate about crafting visually stunning, functioning websites and illustrations.
+I'm Tiffany, a self-taught web developer and digital artist in Windhoek, Namibia, passionate about crafting visually stunning, functioning websites and illustrations.
 <be>
 <ul>
  <li> I'm currently working on my capstone projects</li>